 According to the 2019 report the situation is getting worse – not better.
 The statistics for 2008-2017 show that:

 - Pedestrian deaths have increased by 35.4%

 - Vehicle Miles Traveled (VMT) have increased 8.1%

 - Walking (as a share of all trips) have increased by -1%

 - Traffic deaths among motor vehicle occupants have decreased by 6.1%

-We all too often hear of pedestrians and bicyclists being injured and/or killed by motor vehicles on the streets of Sacramento so it is good to know that efforts to remedy the situation are being undertaken by the City.
+We all too often hear of pedestrians and bicyclists being injured and/or killed by motor vehicles on the streets of Sacramento.
+I for one am glad to know that efforts to remedy the situation are being undertaken by the City.

 A review of the City of Sacramento Capital Improvement Project webpage reveals that current Complete Streets projects in Sacramento include rehabilitation of Bell Avenue, Broadway, Franklin Blvd. and North 12th Street.